david3xu/maintie/README.md

 ## 4. Models

 We've conducted experiments using token-classification ([SpERT](https://github.com/lavis-nlp/spert)) and sequence-to-sequence ([REBEL](https://github.com/Babelscape/rebel)) models to enable automatic information extraction from MWO short texts.
-For comprehensive details about the models, their training methodologies, and steps to reproduce our experiments, kindly refer to the [Models](./MODELS.md) section in this repository.
+For comprehensive details about the models, their training methodologies, and steps to reproduce our experiments, kindly refer to the [Models](docs/project-info/MODELS.md) section in this repository.

 ## 5. Results
-The detailed results of the entity and relation extraction models are provided in the [Results](./RESULTS.md) section.
+The detailed results of the entity and relation extraction models are provided in the [Results](docs/project-info/RESULTS.md) section.
 It includes per-class entity and relation F1 scores, both micro and macro, alongside other key evaluation metrics.
 These results are crucial in understanding the performance of the models in identifying entities and relationships within a given text corpus.

+## 6. Documentation

+This repository includes comprehensive documentation organized in the `docs/` directory:

+- **📁 [Project Info](docs/project-info/)**: Core project documentation including guidelines, model details, results, and data schema
+- **📁 [Azure ML](docs/azure-ml/)**: Azure ML deployment guides and code modifications
+- **📁 [Images](docs/images/)**: Visual assets and diagrams
+- **📖 [Documentation Guide](docs/README.md)**: Complete navigation guide for all documentation

+## 7. Azure ML Support

+This repository includes full Azure ML deployment support:

+- **[Azure ML Replication Guide](docs/azure-ml/maintie_replication_guide.md)**: Step-by-step instructions for deploying MaintIE on Azure ML
+- **[Code Modifications Guide](docs/azure-ml/maintie_code_modifications.md)**: Required code changes for Azure ML compatibility
+- **CPU Optimization**: Pre-configured settings for cost-effective CPU-based training
+- **Automated Scripts**: Ready-to-use deployment and training scripts

-## 6. License
+## 8. License

 This project is protected under the MIT License.
 Check out the [LICENSE](./LICENSE.md) file for detailed licensing information.

-## 7. Contributing
+## 9. Contributing

 Feedback and contributions are always appreciated.
 If you encounter discrepancies in the corpora or see opportunities for model enhancement, please don't hesitate to submit a pull request for our evaluation.
 Additionally, should you have any questions or need clarification about the contents of this repository, reach out to us.

-## 8. Contact
+## 10. Contact

 For any specific inquiries or discussions, kindly get in touch:

 - tyler.bikaun@research.uwa.edu.au

-## 9. Attribution
+## 11. Attribution

 If you use MaintIE, please cite us!
 ```